Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 It is everywhere.

-No, you cannot build that.
+> No, you cannot build that.

-No, you cannot farm that way.
+>

-No, you cannot collect rainwater.
+> No, you cannot farm that way.

-No, you cannot start small.
+>

-No, you cannot afford land.
+> No, you cannot collect rainwater.

-No, you cannot homestead.
+>

-No, you cannot compete with the Bigs.
+> No, you cannot start small.

-No, you cannot heal locally.
+>

-No, you cannot produce energy.
+> No, you cannot afford land.

-No, you cannot become self-reliant.
+>

-No, you cannot leave the system.
+> No, you cannot homestead.

-No, you cannot imagine differently.
+>

-The Economy of No is bureaucratic.
+> No, you cannot compete with the Bigs.

-Extractive.
+>

-Gatekept.
+> No, you cannot heal locally.

-Permission-based.
+>

-It quietly teaches dependence.
+> No, you cannot produce energy.

-It conditions people to outsource capacity.
+>

-Outsource food.
+> No, you cannot become self-reliant.

-Outsource health.
+>

-Outsource energy.
+> No, you cannot leave the system.

-Outsource purpose.
+>

-Outsource community.
+> No, you cannot imagine differently.

-Outsource responsibility.
+The Economy of No is bureaucratic, extractive, and quietly dependent on gatekeeping.
+It teaches dependence by conditioning people to outsource capacity: outsource food, outsource health, outsource energy, outsource purpose, outsource community, outsource responsibility.

-Until eventually many citizens stop seeing themselves as participants in civilization.
+Eventually, many citizens stop seeing themselves as participants in civilization.

 They become consumers of it.

-Then there is the Economy of What's Possible.
+Then there is the Economy of What’s Possible.

 It asks different questions.